vidify/vidify.org-source/content/en/blog/rust-parameters.md

 ](https://github.com/vidify/vidify/issues/107), while improving [Rspotify ](https://github.com/ramsayleung/rspotify/pull/120#issuecomment-683349883).*

-Optional parameters are a very interesting feature of some languages that Rust specifically doesn't cover.
+Optional or default parameters are a very interesting feature of some languages that Rust specifically doesn't cover, and looks like it won't [anytime soon ](https://github.com/rust-lang/rfcs/pull/2964).
 Say your library has lots of endpoints like so:

 ```rust
 fn endpoint<T1, T2, T3, ...>(mandatory: T1, opt1: Option<T2>, opt2: Option<T3>, ...);